 Oh…Takeshi kinda hits on Mii too.
 How nice.

 Also, I guess I should note that Takeshi only says that Mii’s dream Pokemon are stronger than he thought.
 Not that they’re stronger than real ones, even though they clearly are.

 Halfway Mark to End

-So Kasumi introduces herself as ‘the prettiest girl in the world’, which is pretty damn egotistical if you ask me.
+Kasumi introduces herself as ‘the prettiest girl in the world,’ which is pretty egotistical if you ask me.

 And no, you still don’t get to see the continuation of Kasumi and Mii’s battle.
 Maybe it was too much to animate under water.